Schwarzenegger is back, and Hollywood hopes he's still a star

 The actor said he was "very pleasantly surprised" by what he called a "great reaction" to his cameo in the 2010 action film "The Expendables," which featured fellow action stars Sylvester Stallone and Jason Statham.
 The film grossed $103.1 million in U.S. ticket sales and $274.5 million worldwide.

-Since then, Schwarzenegger appeared in a second "Expendables" and says he will join a fifth instalment of the "Terminator" if it is made.
+Since then, Schwarzenegger appeared in a second "Expendables" and says he will join a fifth installment of the "Terminator" if it is made.

 Comcast's Universal Pictures wants to "do a bunch" of new films based on the 30-year-old "Conan The Barbarian" movie, said Schwarzenegger, in which he would reprise his role as a barbarian.